 Stress testing to evaluate ligament integrity is important.
 However, if patients have marked pain and swelling or spasm, the examination is typically delayed until x-rays exclude fractures.
 Also, swelling and spasm may make joint stability difficult to evaluate; thus, reexamination after several days is helpful.
 The ankle may be immobilized until examination is possible.

 The ankle anterior drawer test is done to evaluate the stability of the anterior talofibular ligament and thus help differentiate between 2nd- and 3rd-degree lateral ligament sprains.
 For this test, patients sit or lie supine with the knee at least slightly flexed; one of the practitioner's hands prevents forward movement of the anterior distal tibia while the other hand cups the heel, pulling it anteriorly.
+Forward movement of the foot indicates a 3rd-degree tear.

 High ankle sprains should be considered when eversion is the mechanism and when eversion reproduces pain; the distal tibiofibular joint, just proximal to the talar dome, may be tender.